-Only one of the invited community and business organizations, VSCE, participated in the consultation session.
-Over 65 firms registered for the public participation session.
+Of the 170 invited community and business organizations only VSCE participated in the consultation session.
+VSCE represents the Conference of Minority Transportation Officials.
 The discussion in the consultation session is summarized below:

 - VSCE asked how the BOC could better reach contractors since their firm was the only participant in attendance for this session.
 He stated that it would be great to have one main website at least at the regional level of all agency contracting opportunities instead of having to register through each individual website. - BOC members asked VSCE how they become aware of job opportunities before they are advertised.
 They participate in many networking opportunities and agency events.
 The BOC provides match-making events to build connections with prime contractors.
 The BOC may consider fine-tuning its annual "Meet the Primes" events to create more 1-on-1 opportunities/interviews for DBEs/SBEs and prime contractors. - A VSCE representative stated that DBEs need assistance with financial forms in the procurement process if they have not done it before.
-It would be helpful for agencies to hold separate sessions to assist in completing all required forms and all involved departments should be present at those meetings.

-- A BOC member asked VSCE what types of financial requirements they have for the firms they work with.
+It would be helpful for agencies to hold separate sessions to assist in completing all required forms and all involved departments should be present at those meetings. - A BOC member asked VSCE what types of financial requirements they have for the firms they work with.
 The representative stated that they generally have payment mechanisms in place that are consistent with state law.
 Agencies asked how others were encouraging their primes to submit bills on time and what types of different payment mechanisms were there to ensure subcontractors were being paid on time and primes were being held accountable.
 A BOC member noted that one payment mechanism was using an escrow account to ensure subcontractors were being paid on time.
 This is something agencies can consider during the contract negotiations process. - Members asked if VSCE had any suggestions for resources and how the BOC could assist.
 Ms. Chambers noted more outreach and partnering up with different organizations (i.e. Conference of Minority Transportation Officials (COMTO)). - A VSCE representative asked about the difference between the BOC consultation and public participation sessions.
 The BOC chair explained that the consultation session is intended for business organizations, chambers of commerce, etc. to provide feedback and information on the DBE/SBE communities they work with.
 The public participation session is open to the general public and DBE/SBE community to comment on the goal-setting methodology agencies use to establish their overall goals and/or the DBE program in general. - A BOC member asked the VSCE representative how busy their organizations are and noted that his agency has had several solicitations that have had few or no bids.
 The member asked for input on different advertising strategies and how other agencies were getting their information out.

 For the public participation session, the Business Outreach Committee sent invitations to 8,700 firms on the BOC mailing list including minority and women businesses, DOT grantees, and consultants/contractors.
+Over 70 firms registered for the public participation session, and 35 firms attended in addition to BOC member agencies.

 The session provided information about the availability of certified and potential DBEs willing and able to compete for DOT-assisted contracts, an opportunity to discuss their concerns, and perspectives on how DOT recipients might more effectively administer their programs to improve DBE participation.
 During the public participation session, BOC member agencies discussed their respective DOT-assisted contracting opportunities projected for FFY 2019, and a forecast of contracting opportunities through FFY's 2020/2021 and 2021/2022.